MicheleTobias/workshop-photogrammetry/README.md

 Thinking about the question you want to answer, what properties should your photo dataset have?

-Consider theses questions:

- * What geographic area do you want to investigate?
- * What geographic scale do you need to work at?
-Are you interested in a global question, something hyper local like a beach, or something in between like a city or county?
- * How large are the objects or phenomena you want to detect?
-Are you identifying trees?
-Maybe small shrubs?
-Park benches?
- * What time scale are you working with?
-Do you just need one point in time?
-When is it?
-Do you want to understand this question over time?
-How often do you need images?
- * What time of day are you interested in?
-Or do you need data at night?
- * What wavelengths will help you detect these objects or phenomena?
-Studies of plants often require infrared, for example.
- * What is your budget?
-Can you afford to pay for data or do you need to use open or free data sources.

 Academics: now is the time to start your literature review.
 Understanding your target system well will help you answer these questions and also know what other people have tried before you.

 ## Existing Datasets